ScottMathis4/Davidson_County_Property_Assessments/README.md

 ### TOOLS USED
-- 'Microsoft Access' - for exporting data

-- `Microsoft Excel` - for viewing data
+- `Jupyter Notebook`, version 6.3.0 - platform to use Python code

-- `Python/Pandas` - for exploration, aggregation and visualization of the data
+- `Python/Pandas`, version 3.8.5 - for exploration, aggregation and visualization of the data

-- `Microsoft's Power BI` - for creating interactive dashboard
+- `MS Power BI`, versoin 2.100.785.0 - for creating interactive dashboard
+- `MS Access`, Microsoft 365 - for exporting data
+- `MS Excel`, Microsoft 365 - for viewing data

 ### SOURCES